kayycon/ECG-BLE/README.md

 * Create an annotated tag called `v1.0.0` to mark the commit that you want to be graded.
 If you fix any bugs after creating this tag, you can create another tag called `v1.0.1`, etc.  Your latest tag will be the one that is graded.
 * Create an Issue in your repository with the title "Final Project Submission", and assign it to Dr. Palmeri.
 * **All repositories will be cloned at the due date/time for grading.
 Absolutely no changes will be accepted after this time.**
+* Your team must schedule a time to do a live demo of your device with Dr. Palmeri before the due date of this assignment.
+Your team will be asked questions during this demo.

 ## Resources